unclesyova/Sparkify/README.md

 ### List of files
 * Sparkify.ipyb - The source code.
-* small_sparkify-event-data.json - The dataset containing the information about the user activities.
+* mini_sparkify_event_data.zip - The dataset containing the information about the user activities.

 ### How to use
-- download the dataset and the source code file.
+- Download the dataset and the source code file.
+- Unzip the dataset.
-- open it in jupyter notebook and run.
+- Open the source code in jupyter notebook and run.
-- some changes may need to be made depending on the environment because the project uses Spark in local mode.
+- Some changes may need to be made depending on the environment because the project uses Spark in local mode.

 ### 3rd party libraries
 The project uses pandas and matplotlib for data visualization.